samarthAkulkarni/Snake-game.github.io/README.md

       newFrame()
     }
 ```
-## Making the snake follow its head
+## Making The Snake Follow Its Head

 Here I used the .unshift method, which adds a snake[0] to the front of the snake array and .pop is used to remove the last part of the snake.
 This gives the illusion the snake is moving or turning throughout the grid.